Congratulations to these well deserving recipients of the Windsor Port Authority 2017 Scholarships!

 The festival gives everyone a chance to experience Olde Sandwich Towne and enjoy some shopping from local vendors, meet other local organizations, and have a chance to enjoy the activities and displays such as the Sandwich Farmers Market and the Essex County Medieval Heritage display & demonstration.

 The festivities will continue tomorrow and be part of Windsor’s Open Streets event.
-Windsor Port Authority gives away many prizes, treat and goodies at the festival each year.
+Windsor Port Authority gives away many prizes, treats and goodies at the festival each year.

 Windsor Salt mine expansion ‘great news’ for port authority